-In 2018, ACAPT members approved the Alternate Approval Pathway (AAP) motion; AAP is provided by the Federation of State Boards of Physical Therapy (FSBPT) to help ease the administrative burden during the initial processes of students entering the PT community.
+In 2018, ACAPT members approved the this Alternate Approval Pathway (AAP) motion in support of all DPT programs using AAP - a program provided by the Federation of State Boards of Physical Therapy (FSBPT) to help ease the administrative burden during the initial processes of students entering the PT community.

 - When an applicant who is a graduate of a CAPTE-accredited program in a state that follows AAP registers for the National Physical Therapy Exam (NPTE), FSBPT will make the candidate eligible to sit for the NPTE provided that the candidate meets all NPTE eligibility requirements.

 - FSBPT also handles the review of all requests for testing accommodations in accordance with the Americans with Disabilities Act (ADA).